webreinvent/vaah-docs/docs/vaahcms-2/backend/modules.md

 #### Deactivate

-By clicking on `Deactivate` button will Deactive the theme.
+By clicking on `Deactivate` button will Deactivate the theme.

+#### Publish assets

+It will put the required css and js files from resources to public folder so that all the properties can be use easily.

+#### Import data

+This is the functionality by which user can import dummy data to the database for testing or for something like placeholder.

 #### Action